-As a therapeutic chef I look for ways to minimize harmful affects of cooking — and the maillard reaction and fond are two that I avoid.
+As a therapeutic chef I look for ways to minimize harmful affects of cooking — and the maillard reaction and fond are two that I avoid when cooking for those who have a health challenge.
 Both are coveted by most chefs (including me) for both visual appeal and taste satisfaction.
-So, I’ve challenged myself to come up with ways in which to create the look of browned food and to create the unami flavor in my food.
-You’ll be able to read more about this in my upcoming book: The Upgraded Chef (available online, soon!).
+So, I’ve challenged myself to come up with ways in which to create the look of browned food and to create the umami flavor in my food.
+You’ll be able to read more about this in my upcoming book: The Bulletproof Upgraded Chef (available online, soon!).

 I made this salad for the Cooking Demo at Williams-Sonoma, July 10th (following a trip to the Farmer’s Market) in Los Gatos.
 This Salad is based on the Bok Choy Chopped Salad I created for Intel, June 21, 22.
 Customers really enjoyed this fresh, crunchy, spicy salad … you will too, if you enjoy a soy […]